Use the "Elexio My Church" app for accessing

 The enemies of God, and of us as God’s people, are identified in the threefold renunciation that we make at the baptismal font: the devil and all forces that defy God; the powers of this world that rebel against God; and the ways of sin that draw us from God.

 It is these enemies against which we do battle, and these enemies whom the great saints vanquished in their lives of virtuous struggle.
 Our own greed, cowardice, laziness, and cruelty; our corporate sin, the injustice of our societies, our oppression of those who are different from us, our abuse of God’s good gifts in creation, our neglect of the poor and needy, and yes, our tendency to resort to violence at the slightest provocation – these are the powers against which we fight, and will continue to fight until we are no longer able.

 The wonderful thing – well, there are two wonderful things, for both of which we give thanks today:

 The first is that although the battle is often hard and frequently seems hopeless – and when the strife is fierce, the warfare long – in fact, victory is already assured.
 This battle is like the climactic battle in every fantasy novel ever written, when the forces of good are overwhelmed in every way and yet at the last minute, something happens to turn the tide.
-(It’s no accident that the original fantasy novels were written by devout, practicing Christians who were also veterans of the Second World War.)
+(It’s no accident that the original fantasy novels were written by devout, practicing Christians who were also veterans of the First World War.)
 Jesus has already won the victory for us: steals on the ear the distant triumph song.
 We may be outgunned, outmanned, outnumbered, outplanned, but we will never be defeated.

 And the second wonderful thing is that we are never alone.
 We are surrounded by the communion of saints, by that great cloud of witnesses who have gone before us, who know this struggle intimately and who are still there, shoulder to shoulder with us.
 They are blessed by God and they show us the way to that blessedness in our turn.